apokryphus/advanced-combat-system/README.md

 Each ACS moveset has its own set of dodges/rolls and weapon-holding animations.

 Additionally, the mod allows for vampire combat animations and abilities while the player is unarmed.
+Can be toggled on or off.

 Also adds bow/arrow combat with special arrows and abilities, though is limited by weapon mode.